Abhradipta/Port-Scanner/README.md

 # Port-Scanner
-Port Scanner To Determine The Open &amp; Closed Ports In A Network.
+Port Scanner To Determine The Open &amp; Filtered Ports In A Network And Their Corresponding Services.